-To reduce the administrative overhead, parts will be ordered shortly after the proposal deadline.
-Note that while deliveries from some suppliers can take as little as a week, others can take three weeks or longer.
+To reduce the administrative overhead, parts will be ordered immediately after the proposal due date.
+Most parts should then be available for the first project lab.
+However, orders from some suppliers can take three weeks or longer.
 Factor this into your planning.